Home

 -Their sauce is thinner and usually used for dipping.

-If you haven't eaten Memphis Style Bbq yet, you should consider it.
+If you haven't eaten Memphis Style BBQ yet, you should consider it.
 It is an all-around great bbq cooking method that is definitely worth trying.
 I have included some really good Memphis Barbeque recipes including a couple of dry rib recipes that have particularly delicious results.

 Memphis Style Dry Rub for Baby Back Ribs